-César Cabezas Gamarra: I'm a third year PhD student with interests in the philosophy of race, social and political philosophy, and social epistemology.
+César Cabezas Gamarra: I'm a fourth year PhD student with interests in the philosophy of race, social and political philosophy, and social epistemology.

 Mariana Beatriz Noé: I am an Argentine PhD student from the Classical Studies interdepartmental program, and I am mainly interested in Ancient Philosophy and Action Theory.
 My research focuses in how ancient authors thought about the relationship between actions and emotions.

-Philip Yaure: I am a second year PhD student interested in critical race & feminist theory, social and political philosophy, philosophy of language, and the history of analytic philosophy (esp.
+Philip Yaure: I am a third year PhD student interested in critical race & feminist theory, social and political philosophy, philosophy of language, and the history of analytic philosophy (esp.
 Wittgenstein).

 MAP graduate mentors:

-Natalie Hejduk: I'm a first-year PhD student interested in epistemology and ancient philosophy--in particular, how ideas of belief, knowledge, and related topics arose and developed from the ancient world into the early modern and modern era.
+Natalie Hejduk: I'm a second year PhD student interested in epistemology and ancient philosophy--in particular, how ideas of belief, knowledge, and related topics arose and developed from the ancient world into the early modern and modern era.

-Michael Holmes: I am a first-year PhD student.
+Michael Holmes: I am a second year PhD student.
 My main interests are in philosophy of language, social cognition, and political philosophy.
 I also have interests in philosophy of religion, and ethics.

-Robbie Kubala: I am a sixth year PhD student specializing in ethics, moral psychology, aesthetics, philosophy and/of/in literature.
+Robbie Kubala: I am a seventh year PhD student specializing in ethics, moral psychology, aesthetics, philosophy and/of/in literature.

-Aaron Landau: I am a fifth year PhD student working on social and political philosophy, philosophy of law, and ethics.
+Aaron Landau: I am a sixth year PhD student working on social and political philosophy, philosophy of law, and ethics.